TheAPIguys/schemToTypes/README.md

 ```bash
 schemToTypes
 ```
-alone command is a guide to the usage of the tool
+alone command is a guided version to the usage of the tool
 ![alt text](image.png)